Overcoming Chronic Relapse

 • Unstable moods and paranoia

 Clients recovering from cocaine abuse are also more predisposed to cardiac arrest, so they must be closely monitored.
 Those with substance abuse disorders may also have developed concurrent respiratory, renal, or gastrointestinal problems requiring ongoing treatment.
 In addition, those undergoing cocaine withdrawal may require significant psychopharmaceutical supports to assist their brain’s compromised ability to produce dopamine.
+These symptoms may be made more tolerable within a medical facility, where various pharmaceutical, cognitive and behavioral therapies may be employed to expedite the healing process and increase the effectiveness of treatment.

 Gulf Breeze Recovery: Offering Next Steps in Treating a Cocaine Abuse